kercheval/GradleCMPlugin/README.md

 ###Build Info Examples

-To automatically add build info into a zip file in the directory 'testingdir' you can add the specific task to the task map (overriding the defaults)
+*Example 1* To automatically add build info into a zip file in the directory 'testingdir' you can add the specific task to the task map (overriding the defaults)